 Why are Oats a Good Main Ingredient for Breakfast?

 Oats are among the healthiest grains on the planet.
-In addition to being tasty, they're a gluten-free whole grain and a great source of important vitamins, minerals, fiber, and antioxidants.
-Studies show that oats and oatmeal have many health benefits, including weight loss, lower blood glucose levels, and a reduced risk of heart disease.
+In addition to being tasty, they're a gluten-free whole grain and a great source of important vitamins, minerals, dietary fiber, and antioxidants.
+Studies show that oats and oatmeal have many health benefits, including weight loss, lower blood glucose levels, better blood sugar control, and a reduced risk of cardiovascular disease.

 A bowl of oatmeal a day can improve immunity because it contains selenium and zinc.
 Oats are also high in phosphorus manganese, minerals that are instrumental to bone, muscle and heart health.
-Besides making a great breakfast cereal, oats are excellent for baking in cookies, breads, snack bars, and muffins.
+Besides making a great breakfast cereal, oats are excellent for baking other healthy oatmeal recipes for diabetics in cookies, breads, snack bars, and muffins.

 Why are Oats Good for You?